 The grip feels pretty ergonomic in my large hand.
 The weight distribution makes it easy to flip it in your hand.

 Not all STL files are oriented correctly to be able to print them without supports.
+After correct orientation, they are!
 Especially for Revolver_Kimme (rear ironsights) use the large angled surface as the base (angle is 30°) for the best results.
+Print the classic grip on the flat bottom.
 Be sure to use a large brim for the barrel to make sure that it stays in place tightly.
 You may also want to decrease the printing speed a little, as quick movements may cause the tall object to start shaking, resulting in bad surface quality.

 (Outdated, pre 2nd Update: The Hammer-Rotator may need a little tweaking at the nose that turns the gear.)